circleci/circleci-docs/jekyll/_docs/language-ruby-on-rails.md

 ### Testing

-Circle will automatically infer your test commands if you're using Test::Unit, RSpec, Cucumber, Spinach, Jasmine, or Konacha.
+CircleCI will automatically infer your test commands if you're using Test::Unit, RSpec, Cucumber, Spinach, Jasmine, or Konacha.
 You can also add additional commands from the
 [test section of your circle.yml]({{site.baseurl}}/configuration/#test):